xieweiAlex/English_Learning/words/2024/words-Jan-24.md

 The **notion** of a critical mass—that comes out of physics—is a very powerful model.
 It’s just been **dolled up** a little bit with fancy **lingo**.
 Then, when you get into psychology, of course, it gets very much more complicated.
 But it’s an **ungodly** important subject if you’re going to have any worldly wisdom.

+He also had a very interesting competitive strategy in the early days.
+He was like a prizefighter who wanted a great record so he could be in the finals and make a big TV hit.
+So what did he do?
+He went out and fought 42 palookas.
+Right?
+And the result was knockout, knockout, knockout—42 times.
+But it just wasn’t as lean and mean and shrewd and effective as Sam Walton.
+And, in due time, all Sears’s advantages of scale were not enough to prevent it from losing heavily to Walmart and other, similar retailers.
+He was thinking, “It’s a lousy business.
+We’re earning substandard returns and keeping it open just to be nice to the elderly workers.
+But we’re not going to put huge amounts of new capital into a lousy business.”
+However, Berkshire Hathaway, by and large, does not invest in these people who are surfing on complicated technology.
+After all, we’re cranky and idiosyncratic, as you may have noticed.
+efficient market theory .

+> If you play games where other people have the aptitudes and you don’t, you’re going to lose

+The model I like—to sort of simplify the notion of what goes on in a market for common stocks—is the pari-mutuel system122 at the racetrack.

+But it is given to human beings who work hard at it—who look and sift the world for a mispriced bet—that they can occasionally find one.

+They tried everything—moral suasion, threats, you name it.
+We didn’t have any clients who could fire us at Berkshire Hathaway.
+So we didn’t have to be governed by any such construct.
+And we came to this notion of finding a mispriced bet and loading up when we were very confident that we were right.
+So we’re way less diversified.
+And I think our system is miles better.

 His attendance record was **spotty**.
 She was **rather fat**, and her **complexion** was **spotty**.